How common is mental distress?

 Prevalence of mental distress

-While the number of people affected by mental distress is shocking and appears to have risen over the years, many believe that the increase is a result of more people talking about it and seeking help.
+While the number of people affected by mental distress appears to have risen over the years, many believe that the increase is a result of more people talking about it and seeking help.
 We are becoming more aware of the prevalence of mental health across all genders and age groups and slowly, the stigma is starting to change.

 Mental distress in pregnancy